devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 weight = 8
 +++

 Now that you have seen how a developer can quickly start to code using modern tooling, it's time to learn how to proceed with the application to production.
 The first step is to implement a build pipeline to automate new builds.
-Let's call this stage `int`.
+Let's call this stage `int` for integration.

-To create and run the build pipeline you'll use OpenShift Pipelines/Tekton.
+To create and run the build pipeline you'll use OpenShift Pipelines (Tekton).
 The first step is to install it:

 - Install `OpenShift Pipelines` from OperatorHub